Purpose

 The following are the eligibility and requirements for applying and competing for the Awards at each of the Educational Institutions:

-1. The East-West Center (EWC): Read: EWC Again Ranked Among Top Government-Affiliated Think Tanks Worldwide
+1. The East-West Center (EWC): Read: East-West Center Ranks among World’s Best Think Tanks

 • Students from Indonesia or any other students whose proposed study/research has significant relevance to Indonesia may apply.
 Those from ASEAN and Legal Residents of Hawaii will be given preference.